Lawns typically give more than they take. Give your lawn a boost with topdressing! Sprinkle a thin layer of fresh, rich soil on the entire lawn.

 - forest soil – almost as rich as compost, but must be sieved to ensure no large leaf and stick pieces remain.

 - used coffee grounds – actually an excellent, ready-to-use lawn topdress.
-It’s already small enough that it doesn’t need sieving.
-Used coffee grounds aren’t acidic so it won’t change the pH.
-And nitrogen content is naturally high, perfect for grasses.
+It doesn’t need sieving, isn’t acidic and nitrogen content is naturally high, perfect for grasses.

 Quantity of topdressing and proper lawn topdress amount